-10.4 NIGHT TIME CONCESSION
+7.5 NIGHT TIME CONCESSION:

-The energy consumed during night hours between 22.00 hours and 06.00 hours next day recorded by the tariff meter having built in feature of time segments shall be eligible for rebate at the rate of 30 Paise per KWH.
+The energy consumed during night hours between 22.00 hours and 06.00 hours next day (recorded by the tariff meter operated through time switch or built in feature of time segments, if incorporated) shall be eligible for concession of 30 Paise per KWH.
+The meter and time switch shall be procured and installed by consumer at his cost, if required by TPL-Surat.
+In such case, TPL-Surat will seal the metering equipment.